The end of the year is approaching fast, and you know what that means, right?

 What is more, not accepting this tax benefit may even be considered poor biblical stewardship.
 The government provides this benefit to every American, so you can argue that by rejecting this benefit, you are not managing your financial resources well.

-What I said might have you thinking:
+What I said may have you thinking:

 Didn’t Jesus say to give in secret (Matt.
 6:1-4)?
 Isn't claiming tithes and offerings a public display of giving?